-Cy5, when bound to Triticum vulgaris Lectin (WGA), can show the binding pattern of this lectin in cellular imaging and flow cytometry.
+When bound to Cy5, the binding pattern of WGA in cellular imaging and flow cytometry is evident.
 The excitation wavelength required for Cy5 to fluoresce is high enough to avoid overlap with most other fluorochromes, making it useful for dual-labeling experiments.
 Because of this high excitation, there is typically less background from autofluorescence of biological specimens.